STRONG-TACT/strong-tact.github.io/play.markdown

 |Hop on a game and play Dice Adventure online.               |Sign up to play with pther players and compete for the prizes.                 |

 ## How to Play
 Dice Adventure is now available on [itch.io](https://cmu-tact.itch.io/dice-adventure).
 We will also release a local build of the game for players to explore and for developers to test their agents.
-You can jump on the game and play at any time from **May 8, 2024** to **July 15, 2024**.
+You can jump on the game and play at any time from **May 8, 2024** to **July 21, 2024**.
 The AI agent will be online on **June 15, 2024**.
-Virtual match making events will be hosted between **June 15, 2024** and **July 15, 2024**.
-The game supports two play modes --- the *exhibition* mode and the *tournament* mode.
-In the *exhibition* mode, you can select from a list of currently available agents you want to play with and assign rolse to the agent.
-The *tournament* mode will only be available at match-making event.
+Virtual match making events will be hosted between **July 15, 2024** and **July 21, 2024**.
+The game supports two play modes --- the *practice* mode and the *competition* mode.
+In the *practice* mode, you can switch between the three characters to get familiar with the game.
+The *competition* mode will only be available at match-making events.

 <!-- exhibition mode -->
 <!-- tournament mode -->